Monmouth Beach’s Political Beginnings

 Today, the mayor is paid $3,000 per year and the two commissioners each earn $1,500 annually.
 Commissioner salaries have only increased two times: in 1935 and 1974.

-Note: I close this post with the thought that I’d really like to see the town’s governing body gets a pay raise — after nearly 45 years.
+Note: I close this post with the thought that I’d really like to see the town’s governing body gets a pay raise — after some 45 years.
 Agree with them or not, admit that they perform overwhelming and under appreciated jobs.
 The current compensation is absurd and a modest bump is far too long overdue.
 I suggest, $5,000 for the mayor and $2,750 for commissioners; with a COLA every fourth election.
 I’d like to hear other thoughts …